Image Description Elements

 - bootpartition=”true|false”:

-Boolean parameter notifying KIWI NG whether an extra boot partition should be used or not (the default depends on the current layout).
+A boolean parameter notifying KIWI NG whether an extra boot partition should be used or not (the default depends on the current layout).
 This will override KIWI NG’s default layout.

 - bootpartsize=”nonNegativeInteger”:

-For images with a separate boot partition this attribute specifies the size in MB.
-If not set the boot partition size is set to 200 MB
+For images with a separate boot partition, this attribute specifies the size in MB.
+If not set, the boot partition size is set to 200 MB.

 - efipartsize=”nonNegativeInteger”:

-For images with an EFI fat partition this attribute specifies the size in MB.
-If not set the EFI partition size is set to 20 MB
+For images with an EFI fat partition, this attribute specifies the size in MB.
+If not set, the EFI partition size is set to 20 MB.

 - efiparttable=”msdos|gpt”: